Pier-Sante Cicala

-Pier-Sante Cicala (14 February 1664–29 December 1727) was an Italian painter of the Baroque period, born and active in Ascoli Piceno.
+Pier-Sante Cicala (14 February 1664–29 December 1727) was an Italian painter of the Baroque period, born and active in Ascoli Piceno, Papal States.
 After dallying with priesthood, he became a painter, manuscript illuminator, and architect.
 He trained in the former with Ludovico Trasi.
 He learned military architectural designs from Captain Celso Saccoccia.
 He painted both sacred subjects and still lifes.